 Relation to other fringe benefits.
-You cannot exclude a qualified transportation benefit you provide to an employee under the de minimis or working condition benefit rules.
+You cannot exclude a gualified transportation benefit you provide to an employee under the de minimis or working condition benefit rules.
 However, if you provide a local transportation benefit other than by transit pass or commuter highway vehicle, or to a person other than an employee, you may be able to exclude all or part of the benefit under other fringe benefit rules (de minimis, working condition, etc.).

 Exclusion from wages.
-You can generally exclude the value of transportation benefits that you provide to an employee during 2010 from the employee's wages up to the following limits.
+You can generally exclude the value of transportation benefits that you provide to an employee during 2011 from the employee's wages up to the following limits.

-- \$230 per month for combined commuter highway vehicle transportation and transit passes. - \$230 per month for qualified parking. - For a calendar year, \$20 multiplied by the number of qualified bicycle commuting months during that year for qualified bicycle commuting reimbursement of expenses incurred during the year.
+- \$120 per month (see the Caution on page 1) for combined commuter highway vehicle transportation and transit passes. - \$230 per month for qualified parking. - For a calendar year, \$20 multiplied by the number of qualified bicycle commuting months during that year for qualified bicycle commuting reimbursement of expenses incurred during the year.